 The curve was used to transfer rolling stock from one line to another when necessary, but since becoming part of the London Overground in 2010, the East London line no longer shares any rolling stock with the Metropolitan Line.
 And so St. Mary’s Curve has, tragically, fallen out of use.

-Hounslow Town and around
+Hounslow Town and the surrounding area

-Once upon a time the District line extended as far as Hounslow, to a now closed station called Hounslow Town, which was not far from the modern Hounslow East.
+Once upon a time, the District line extended as far as Hounslow, to a now-closed station called Hounslow Town, which was not far from the modern Hounslow East.
 Hounslow Town as the District Railway’s terminus in 1883, closed in 1886, but then opened again for six years from 1903-1909.

 These tracks are now used by today’s Piccadilly line, which – following various extensions – now serves Heathrow Airport at three separate stations.
 And today, that bit of the network is a bit of a corpse trail.